mtholder/taxon-selection/README.md

 where `N` is the number of taxa to choose.

 Has been tested with DendroPy-4.6.1 and geopy-2.4.0 and Python 3.10.12 on Ubuntu

+## Info in the current error stream
+  * "Skipping taxon "X" due to NA in centroid." indicates that `X` was not found in the centroid-file
+  * "tip names updated to new taxonomy" indicates use of the "CMW_sciName" field of the MDD taxonomy to update taxon labels in the tree from `CMW_sciName` to MDD's `sciName` to improve matching.
+  * "Will prune X: not matching expected form of a species name" refers to tree tips removed for not looking like species names
+  * "Will prune X: not found in data/outfile_rmDups_filtered_4Holder_v4.csv" refers to tips in the tree not found in the centroid file.
+So these are pruned. *Pruning may not be the right choice*
+  * "Will prune X: not found in any clade in clade definitions" tips not found in MDD. that make it tough to use use clade names in output. **We probably *DON'T* want to prune these in the final analysis**
+  * "X taxa in clade definitions, but not in the tree:" refers to species in MDD but not the tree.
+  * then comes a list of taxa in MDD that are not monophyletic in the tree
+  * then a list of taxa in MDD that are monophyletic.